SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 - Enable any one of the below use case macro at a time.
 - If **CT_PWM_MODE_USECASE** is enabled:
   - Config Timer is initialized using \ref sl_si91x_ct_init() API.
-  - After intialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set through UC.
+  - After initialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set through UC.
   - Match count for both the counters are configured using same @ref sl_si91x_ct_set_match_count() API.
   - Initial duty cycle is set for PWM channels \ref RSI_MCPWM_SetDutyCycle() API.
   - The desired OCU parameters are configured using \ref sl_si91x_ct_set_ocu_configuration() API.